-This week energy experts (including members of AEMO’s Executive Team) gathered on Australia’s west coast for the 19th annual Energy in Western Australia Conference to share industry knowledge and learn about 'Delivering in Uncertain Times'.
+This week, energy experts gathered on Australia’s west coast for the 20th annual Energy in Western Australia Conference to share industry insights and learn about new policy, regulatory, market and consumer trends.

-AEMO has a dedicated team in WA with national and international expertise, that are supported organisation-wide, to provide system and market operation services for the Wholesale Electricity Market (WEM) in the SWIS, and WA Gas Services Information
+AEMO’s dedicated team in WA provides system and market operation services for the Wholesale Electricity Market (WEM) in the SWIS, and WA Gas Services Information.

-Some of the key WA priorities for AEMO include:
+Some of the key current WA priorities for AEMO include: